FutureMaximus/Denizen-Player-Models/README.md

 This uses elements from dmodels by mcmonkey to animate the player model. https://github.com/mcmonkeyprojects/DenizenModels and has been modified here for use in the player model.

-There are run tasks available for controlling the player models and a method of showing it to one player only.
+There are run tasks available for controlling the player model and a method of showing it to one player only.

 Note: This is in beta so it's likely stuff will change.